TmCsharp/TmCsharp/README.md

 🗣 Languages: English, Bulgarian, Turkish

-😄 Pronouns: Typhoon (like the force of nature!)
+😄 Pronouns: Typhoon (more reliable than weather forecasts)

 ⚡ Fun fact: When I'm not coding, you'll find me working on projects or exploring new places around the world!